Chard, Somerset: Sport

 Chard has a number of local sport clubs.
 Chard Town F.C. play football in the Somerset County League, whilst a number of Chard football clubs play in the Perry Street and District League.

 The Rugby union club, Chard RFC, was formed in 1876.
 The Club runs 3 Senior sides, with the 1stXV playing currently in South West One (west) achieving promotion to National League 3 South West on 26 April 2014 beating Old Towcestrians in the playoff final.
 Chard Hockey Club was established in 1907 and it now runs three male and three female sides.
 There are also facilities for cricket, tennis, bowls, darts and golf.
 The Wessex Pool League is also played in a number of Pubs in Chard, along with the Chard and District Darts League.

-Resident Sports Photographer, Peter O'Shea QIS LRPS TMIET, often captures the many sports leagues in and around the Chard area, and has had work published in the Chard and Ilminster News (Newsquest), Sunday Independent Newspaper (Tindle Newspaper Group) and Photographic Magazines.
+Local media

+Television signals are received from either the Mendip or Stockland Hill TV transmitters.

+Radio stations for the area are BBC Radio Somerset on 95.5 FM, Heart West on 97.1 FM, Greatest Hits Radio South West on 106.6 FM and Radio Ninesprings on 104.6 FM.

+Local newspapers are the Chard and Ilminster News, Somerset County Gazette, Somerset Guardian and Standard and Somerset Live.